 Why did Paundraka Vasudeva think that he was the real Vasudeva (Padma Purana):

 Paundraka Vasudeva was a devotee of Lord Shiva and did severe penance for 12 years to propitiate him.
-At the time of the repetition of the name of the deity, he worshipped Lord Shiva by offering his lotus-like eye.
-Then Lord Shiva having the trident in his hand, being pleased, asked him to choose a boon.
+When the deity’s name was repeated, he worshipped Lord Shiva by offering his lotus-like eye.
+Then, Lord Shiva, having the trident in his hand, was pleased and asked him to choose a boon.
 Then he said, “O giver of boons, give me a form similar to that of Vasudeva (Lord Krishna).”
-Lord Shiva gave him a form with four arms with a disc, a conch, a mace, and a lotus (held in them), having eyes like lotus-petals, having charming hair with a crown (on it) resembling that of Vasudeva.
+Lord Shiva gave him a form with four arms, a disc, a conch, a mace, and a lotus (held in them), eyes like lotus petals, and charming hair with a crown (on it) resembling that of Vasudeva.
 He also asked, “Give me also the marks like a yellow garment and ornaments like Lord Krishna.”
 Lord Shiva gave him all that.
 He enticed all people, saying, “I am Vasudeva”.

 Paundraka Vasudeva Sends a Messenger to Lord Krishna:

-After getting the boon from Lord Shiva, he started thinking that he was a god.
+After getting the boon from Lord Shiva, he started thinking he was a god.
 His ministers and friends also started treating him like a god.
-One day Sage Narada, having come from heaven to his kingdom, said, “You cannot have the status of Vasudeva without conquering Lord Krishna.”
+One day, Sage Narada, having come from heaven to his kingdom, said, “You cannot have the status of Vasudeva without conquering Lord Krishna.”

 (The remaining part of the story is taken from the Bhagavata Purana.)

-King Ugrasena and the other members of the assembly laughed loudly when they heard this vain boasting of unintelligent Paundraka.
+King Ugrasena and the other assembly members laughed loudly when they heard this vain boasting of unintelligent Paundraka.

 Lord Krishna told the messenger to relay a message to his master, “You fool, I will indeed let loose the weapons you boast of in this way.
 When you lie dead, O fool, your face covered by vultures, herons, and vata birds, you will become the shelter of dogs.”